Deep Generative Model for Human Mobility Behavior: Simulating individual preferences in location visits

 \item MoveSim.
 As a baseline for generative modeling of individual location choices, we implement MoveSim, a sequence-to-sequence model based on generative adversarial networks (GANs).
 The model consists of a generator that simulates location sequences using mobility priors, and a discriminator that distinguishes between real and generated sequences.
 These networks are trained jointly in an adversarial framework using a min-max objective.
 Unlike the original implementation, we exclude auxiliary features such as historical transitions, physical distances, and functional similarity, as they require pairwise location matrices that are computationally infeasible to construct given the large number of unique locations in our dataset. \end{itemize}

 We evaluate the performance of all models using established location-based metrics.
 In addition to those reported in the main text, we include the jump length distribution~\citep{brockmann_scaling_2006} and the uncorrelated entropy~\citep{song_limits_2010}.
-Results are shown in Supplementary Figure~\ref{suppl_fig:loc_metric_all}.
+Results are shown in Figure~\ref{suppl_fig:loc_metric_all}.
 To assess model fit, we compute the log-likelihood ratio, comparing the likelihood of the observed data under each model relative to \method{}.
-We additionally calculate the Wasserstein distance to quantify discrepancies between empirical and model-generated distributions for each metric (Extended Data Table 1 and Supplementary Table~\ref{tab:suppl_distance_loc}).
-Overall, \method{} provides the closest approximation to the empirical data across all evaluated metrics, except for the jump length distribution, where it tends to overestimate the frequency of longer displacements (Supplementary Figure~\ref{suppl_fig:loc_metric_all}d).
-Moreover, the median evolution of the radius of gyration across individuals, \( r_u(k) \), over displacement steps \( k \), is well described by logarithmic growth (Supplementary Figure~\ref{suppl_fig:loc_metric_all}b).
+We additionally calculate the Wasserstein distance to quantify discrepancies between empirical and model-generated distributions for each metric (Table~\ref{tab:distance_loc}).
+Overall, \method{} provides the closest approximation to the empirical data across all evaluated metrics, except for the jump length distribution, where it tends to overestimate the frequency of longer displacements (Figure~\ref{suppl_fig:loc_metric_all}d).
+Moreover, the median evolution of the radius of gyration across individuals, \( r_u(k) \), over displacement steps \( k \), is well described by logarithmic growth (Figure~\ref{suppl_fig:loc_metric_all}b).
 The fit \( r_u(k) \propto \alpha \log(k) \), with parameters \( \alpha \) derived from \method{} ($\alpha_{\text{\method}} = 2967 \pm 29$), aligns most closely with the real data ($\alpha_{\text{true}} = 2875 \pm 35$), while the baselines exhibit notably different values ($\alpha_{\text{epr}} = 6431 \pm 185$, $\alpha_{\text{container}} = 3784 \pm 68$, $\alpha_{\text{markov}} = 796 \pm 26$, $\alpha_{\text{mhsa}} = 1541 \pm 12$, $\alpha_{\text{movSim}} = 14976 \pm 462$).

-Collectively, the results show that \method{} more accurately captures key dimensions of location behavior, including visitation frequency, travel distance, and spatio-temporal spread, than traditional microscopic models.
+Beyond matching marginal distributions, we also examine whether each model reproduces the geographic concentration and dispersion of visits at population scale.
+Figure~\ref{suppl_fig:compare_full} compares aggregated visitation intensity across Switzerland for the empirical data and each microscopic model, while Figure~\ref{suppl_fig:compare_detail} provides the corresponding urban-scale comparisons for Bern, Zurich, and Lucerne.
+To summarize these maps quantitatively, we report the entropy of the visit-frequency distribution across locations (Table~\ref{tab:entropy_loc}), where higher values indicate broader spatial dispersion.
+The baselines either concentrate visits too strongly or disperse them too widely relative to the data, whereas \method{} yields dispersion values that are closer to the empirical patterns at both national and city scales, while still showing a tendency toward slightly higher dispersion in several cases.